 If a baby’s head comes out during delivery looking a little funny or cone-like, the shape should adjust within a few days after birth.

 If the swelling on your baby’s head is very large, talk to your doctor.
-Cephalohemtoma causes damage to blood vessels under the skin on the skull and may create a bump on the infant’s head.
+Cephalohematoma causes damage to blood vessels under the skin on the skull and may create a bump on the infant’s head.
 Children also may experience some soft tissue swelling or bruising if a suction is used during childbirth, but these symptoms usually subside.

 “Most of those things aren’t going to hurt the baby,” she said, “but they look very unusual.”